Harshaw Chapel and Cemetery: History

 The property was listed on the National Register of Historic Places in 1984.
 By the start of the 21st century, the chapel was in disrepair.
 The roof was sagging, the steeple was leaning, and timbers in the attic and bell tower had rotted.
 There were fears the roof might collapse.
 In December 2019, the chapel's steeple was removed and roof covered until funds could be raised to make repairs.
 The steeple, bell, and other church furnishings were stored at an adjacent Cherokee Scout newspaper building for about five years.
-A $166,000 project to rebuild the church's roof and steeple, and reinstall the bell, took place in summer 2025 with hopes of reopening the chapel to the public by the end of the year.
+A $166,000 project to rebuild the church's roof and steeple, and reinstall the bell, took place in summer 2025.
+Renovation work was completed in November 2025 and the chapel officially reopened in May 2026.